carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/06-rendering-code-yaml.md

 ---
 source: Rmd
 title: "NEW EPISODE - 02-06 Rendering & Customizing Code Outputs"
-teaching: 00
+teaching: 10
-exercises: 00
+exercises: 10
-start: true
 questions:
-- "How to render code in Quarto documents?"
+- "How do you render code in Quarto documents?"
-- "How to apply code chunk options at the document level to customize your code?"
+- "How do you apply code chunk options at the document level to customize your code?"
-- "How to label and caption code chunks?"
+- "How do you label and caption code chunks?"
-- "What is inline code and when to use it?"
+- "What is inline code and when should it be used?"
 objectives:
 - "Learn how to insert and render run-able chunks of code to integrate into your report."
 - "Apply labels and caption to code chunks."
 - "Learn the syntax and how to add in-line code."
 keypoints:
-- "Each time you render/knit the document, calculations, and plots will run and be displayed."
+- "Each time you render/knit the document, calculations and plots will run and be displayed."
 - "Options for code chunks can be set at the document level."
 ---